axept/prejss/README.md

 To get started using PreJSS in your applications, it would be great to know three things:

-+ [PreJSS Declaration](#example) for styles which is processing by PreJSS.
-In other words, CSS Code with Expressions as Tagged Template String which is converting to string and using as input for Adapters.
++ [PreJSS Styles Declaration](#example) is top-level definition which is processing by PreJSS.
+In other words, CSS Code with Expressions as Tagged Template String which is converting to string and using as input for Parser in Adapters.

-+ Parser is package with pure functions which are using by adapters for parsing prepared CSS to valid JSS object.
-Parser can be sync (by default) and async.
-See [prejss-postcss-parser](https://github.com/axept/prejss-postcss-parser) which is using by default (built-in).
++ [Parser](#parsers) is core thing in PreJSS.
+Usually it's a package with pure function which is using by Adapters.
+PreJSS Parser can be sync (by default) and async.
+PreJSS uses [prejss-postcss-parser](https://github.com/axept/prejss-postcss-parser) by default (as built-in).

-+ [Adapter](#adapters) is core thing in PreJSS.
-This function do all work which you can customize at any point: prepare CSS, parse CSS to [JSS](http://cssinjs.org/json-api/), finalize JSS when we have to adopt it to other CSS-in-JS platforms (Aphrodite, React Native, etc).
-There is two kinds of Adapters - sync and async (for performant SSR).
++ [Adapters](#adapters) is core thing and the point for customization your PreJSS.
+PreJSS Adapter is pure function which handle Tagged Template String, prepare specified CSS, parse it to [JSS](http://cssinjs.org/json-api/) and finalize JSS when we have to adopt it to other CSS-in-JS platforms (Aphrodite, React Native, etc).
+There is two kinds of Adapters - sync for basic usage and async – for [improving performance of Server-Side Rendering](#performance-matters).

 The best way to get started right now is to take a look at how these three parts come together to example below.